^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sleep is a special genetically determined state of the body of warm-blooded animals (ie mammals and birds), characterized by a regular sequential replacement of certain polygraphic pictures in the form of cycles, phases and stages.
-In this definition, you should pay attention to 3 strong points: firstly, the presence of sleep is genetically predetermined, secondly, the structure of sleep is most perfect in higher species of the animal world and, thirdly, sleep should be objectively recorded.
+Sleep is a special genetically determined state of the organism of warm-blooded animals (i.e. mammals and birds), characterized by a regular sequential change of certain polygraphic pictures in the form of cycles, phases and stages.
+In this definition, attention should be paid to three supporting points: firstly, the presence of sleep is genetically predetermined, secondly, the structure of sleep is most perfect in higher species of the animal world and, thirdly, sleep must be recorded objectively.

 Modern somnology is one of the most dynamically developing areas of modern medicine.
-Objective sleep research - polysomnography - originates from the works of H. Berger (1928) on the registration of the EEG, which allowed us to identify the natural changes in the EEG in a dream.
-The next stage in the formation of somnology was the description in 1953 of E. Aserinsky and N. Kleitman of the phase of fast sleep (FBS).
-Since then, the minimum set of studies, absolutely necessary for assessing the stages and phases of sleep, are EEG, electro-oculogram (EOG) and EMG.
-Another important development stage is the creation of the "Bible" of modern somnology: the leadership of A. Rechtchaffen and A. Kales (A manual of standartized terminology, techniques and scoring for sleep stages of human subjects, Bethesda, Washington DC, US Government Printing Office, 1968) , which allowed to unify and standardize the technique of polysomnogram decoding.
+Objective sleep research - polysomnography - originates from the works of H. Berger (1928) on EEG recording, which made it possible to identify regular EEG changes during sleep.
+The next stage in the development of somnology was the description of the rapid eye movement (REM) phase by E. Aserinsky and N. Kleitman in 1953.
+Since then, the minimum set of studies absolutely necessary for assessing the stages and phases of sleep include EEG, electrooculogram (EOG) and EMG.
+Another important stage in development was the creation of the "bible" of modern somnology: the manual of A. Rechtchaffen and A. Kales (A manual of standardized terminology, techniques and scoring for sleep stages of human subjects. - Bethesda, Washington DC, US Government Printing office, 1968), which made it possible to largely unify and standardize the methodology for decoding a polysomnogram.

-Currently, in the context of somnology, the following diseases and conditions are actively studied: insomnia, hypersomnia, sleep apnea syndrome and other breathing disorders in the dream, restless leg syndromes, periodic limb movements and other motor disorders in sleep, parasomnia, epilepsy, etc. .
-The list of these directions indicates that it is a question of very common problems that are of great importance for modern medicine.
+Currently, the following diseases and conditions are actively studied within the framework of somnology: insomnia, hypersomnia, sleep apnea syndrome and other sleep-disordered breathing, restless legs syndrome, periodic limb movements and other movement disorders during sleep, parasomnia, epilepsy, etc. The list of these areas shows that we are talking about very common problems that are of great importance for modern medicine.
 Naturally, the diagnostic capabilities of EEG, EMG, electrooculogram are not enough to study such a wide range of diseases.
-For this, many other parameters such as blood pressure, heart rate, respiratory movement frequency, skin-galvanic reflex (GSR), the position of the body and movements of the limbs in the dream, oxygen saturation, respiratory movements of the thoracic and abdominal walls, etc., are also required.
-In addition, in some cases, video monitoring of human behavior in sleep is important.
-Not surprisingly, to analyze the entire spectrum of polysomnographic data, it is already impossible to do without computer technology.
-A lot of special programs for processing polysomnography have been developed.
-The main problem in this direction is that these programs, which satisfactorily manage the analysis of the polysomnogram in healthy people, are not effective enough in conditions of pathology.
-To a large extent this is due to the insufficient standardization of the algorithms for assessing the stages and phases of sleep in all their diversity.
-The latest classification of disturbances in the sleep-wake cycle (American Academy of Sleep Medicine, International classification of sleep disorders, 2 nd ed .: Diagnostic and coding manual, Westchester, 111 .: American Academy of Sleep Medicine, 2005) contributes to this issue .
-Another way to overcome the difficulties described above was to create a single format for polysomnographic records - EDF (European Data Format).
+This requires recording many other parameters, such as blood pressure, heart rate, respiratory rate, galvanic skin reflex (GSR), body position and limb movements during sleep, oxygen saturation, respiratory movements of the chest and abdominal walls, etc. In addition, in some cases, video monitoring of human behavior during sleep is of great importance.
+It is not surprising that it is no longer possible to do without computer technology to analyze the entire spectrum of polysomnographic data.
+Many special programs have been developed for processing polysomnography.
+The main problem in this area is that these programs, which cope satisfactorily with the analysis of polysomnograms in healthy people, are not effective enough in pathological conditions.
+To a large extent, this is due to the insufficient standardization of algorithms for assessing the stages and phases of sleep in all their diversity.
+The solution to this problem is facilitated by the latest classification of sleep-wake cycle disorders (American Academy of Sleep Medicine.
+International classification of sleep disorders, 2 nd ed.: Diagnostic and coding manual.
+Westchester, 111.: American Academy of Sleep Medicine, 2005).
+Another way to overcome the difficulties described above was the creation of a single format for polysomnographic records - EDF (European Data Format).

-A person's dream is a set of special functional states of the brain, including four stages of slow sleep (FMS, dreamless sleep, orthodox sleep) and a fast sleep phase (FBS, sleep with dreams, paradoxical sleep, sleep with fast eye movements).
-Each of the listed stages and phases has its own specific features on EEG, EMG, electro-oculogram and vegetative characteristics.
+Human sleep is a set of special functional states of the brain, including four stages of slow sleep (SWS, dreamless sleep, orthodox sleep) and the rapid eye movement (REM) sleep phase (REM, dreaming sleep, paradoxical sleep, rapid eye movement sleep).
+Each of the listed stages and phases has its own specific features on the EEG, EMG, electro-oculogram and vegetative characteristics.

 EEG